ColOfAbRiX/figlet4s/README.md

   def run(args: List[String]): IO[ExitCode] =
     for {
-      builder <- Figlet4s.builderF()             // Obtain an options builder
+      builder <- Figlet4s.builderF()             // 1.
+Obtain an options builder
-      figure  <- builder.render("Hello, World!") // Render a text into a FIGure _       <- figure.print()                  // Print the FIGure
+      figure  <- builder.render("Hello, World!") // 3.
+Render a text into a FIGure
+      _       <- figure.print()                  // Do something with the FIGure
     } yield ExitCode.Success

 }